Skip to main content

 The EPA's Hazardous Waste Pharmaceuticals Rule (Subpart P) gained significant momentum in 2025, with Maryland, Michigan, and Missouri adopting the full rule.
 This regulation prohibits flushing hazardous pharmaceutical waste down drains—a practice that contributed to pharmaceutical contamination of water supplies and the development of antibiotic-resistant bacteria.

 California led the nation in medical waste regulatory changes during 2025, with a comprehensive overhaul that included multi-million dollar enforcement actions.
 The state expanded its Pharmaceutical and Sharps Waste Stewardship Program and introduced new simplified waste classifications designed to make compliance more manageable for smaller facilities.
+Notably, the California Department of Toxic Substances Control began rolling out revised hazardous waste classification guidelines, with annual electronic verification requirements due each March.

 Alabama completed a two-phase regulatory update in 2025, introducing updated waste classification systems, revised storage and packaging requirements, and new registration and permitting processes.
+Facilities operating in Alabama must ensure their permits are current and their staff are trained on the new classification categories.

 Tennessee revised its definition of medical waste in July 2025, providing clearer boundaries for what constitutes regulated medical waste versus general waste.
+This change affects segregation protocols and disposal contracts for facilities across the state.

 Healthcare facilities face increased financial consequences for OSHA violations in 2025.
 Penalty costs rose to $16,550 per serious violation and up to $165,514 for willful or repeated violations.
+For medical waste management, this means that improper handling of biohazardous materials, inadequate sharps disposal programs, and failure to maintain required documentation can result in substantial financial penalties.

 Best Practices for Medical Waste Segregation